ksfi/simple-nostr/README.md

 ```

-Then,
+Send a note with a randomly generated account

 ```
 [msg]
 ```

-to send a note with a randomly generated pubkey and privkey.
+Send a note with your account keypair

 ```
 [msg] // [privkey] // [pubkey]
 ```

-to send a note with specified keypair